Paralympics 2016: Kenya kicks off with gold, record for GB's Sarah Storey

 (CNN)After an emotional opening ceremony, the sporting action got under way on day one of the Rio Paralympic Games -- and what a start it was.

-There were 30 gold medals up for grabs across a wide range of sports and included the host nation's first Paralympic champion and a British athlete making history.
+There were 30 gold medals up for grabs across a wide range of sports and included the host nation's first Paralympic champion of 2016 and a British athlete making history.

 CNN brings you the highlights of an action-packed opening day.